nevoland/quetch/doc/README.md

 ▸ **isFilterGroup**<`T`\>(`value`): value is FilterGroup<T\>

-Return `true` if the provided filter `value` is a group filter or not.
+Returns `true` if the provided filter `value` is a group filter or not.

 #### Type parameters